 Undetected vision problems are estimated to affect approximately one in four Australian children – or 600,000 nationally – which may contribute to potential learning difficulties in reading, writing, viewing a whiteboard, computer use and other classroom activities.
 A review undertaken as part of the National Children’s Vision Screening Project reported most children with academic or behavioural problems fail one or more visual tests.

-Dr Ali Khalife commented, “Vision therapy can help children with tracking, focussing and teaming problems as well as lazy and turned eye which are common visual problems in children.
+Dr Ali Khalife commented, “Vision therapy can help children with tracking, focusing and teaming problems as well as lazy and turned eye which are common visual problems in children.
 It involves teaching the patient to consciously become aware of how they are using their eyes through a series of therapy activities which we have available at our practices.
 It’s a little like teaching someone how to ride a bike or learn how to play the piano, we teach them to learn how to use their eyes more efficiently.
 We have designed our practices around the needs of children ensuring each consultation can be completed in a fun, interactive and educational way for children from two years old.”

 Dr Ali Khalife adds, “Vision therapy isn’t suitable for everyone so we encourage parents to speak to one of our vision experts.
 Our optometrists can provide a full eye exam and suggest the best course of management for the child’s eye condition.”